 - design and maintain existing neighbourhood playgrounds while exploring innovative opportunities for the future.

-The City of Pitt Meadows is excited to begin the Parks, Recreation and Culture Master Plan process in 2020, which will provide engagement opportunities that will be play a part of the process in creating a multi-year guiding plan for the future of these service areas.
+The City of Pitt Meadows is in the process of developing the Parks, Recreation and Culture Master Plan, which will provide engagement opportunities that will be play a part of the process in creating a multi-year guiding plan for the future of these service areas.
 Make sure to follow our social media channels to find out where we are in the process and when there will be opportunities for you to let us know your ideas!

 Is there a project happening in your area you don't see listed here?
 Metro Vancouver maintains spaces in our community and may be responsible for maintenance and projects you see happening or may be requesting information about.
 View Metro Vancouver park areas here.